nvmwill/nexmo-developer/_documentation/en/messages/concepts/whatsapp-product-messages.md

 - Single Product Messages
 - Multi-Product Messages

 Both single and multi product messages are a type of WhatsApp [Interactive Message](https://developers.facebook.com/docs/whatsapp/guides/interactive-messages).
-Within the Vonage [Messages API](https://developer.vonage.com/api/messages-olympus), WhatsApp Interactive Messsages are sent using the Custom message type.
+Within the Vonage [Messages API](https://developer.vonage.com/api/messages-olympus), WhatsApp Interactive Messages are sent using the Custom message type.
 You can [read more about Custom messages](), but essentially, in the context of Interactive messages, they use a `custom` object with a `type` property set to `interactive` and an `interactive` object with a structure that maps exactly to the structure defied for `interactive` objects within the Meta API.

 For single product messages, the `interactive` object has a `type` property set to `product`.
 For multi-product messages, it has a `type` property set to `product_list`.